How Much Does It Cost to Sell a Home in Maricopa AZ?

 Concessions and credits paid by the seller to the buyer reduce net proceeds at closing.
 They typically fall into three categories.

 - Seller concessions toward buyer closing costs.
 Negotiated in the purchase contract.
-Each loan program caps the amount: conventional 3 to 9 percent, depending on down payment, FHA up to 6 percent, VA up to 4 percent in concessions, plus the seller carrying certain VA-restricted buyer items, and USDA up to 6 percent.
+Each loan program caps the amount: conventional 3 to 9 percent depending on down payment; FHA up to 6 percent; VA up to 4 percent in concessions, plus the seller carrying certain VA-restricted buyer items; USDA up to 6 percent.
 These caps reflect current rules as of publication.

 - Inspection credit.
 After the buyer's inspection, the seller may agree to a cash credit at closing in lieu of making repairs.
 Often easier than coordinating contractors on a deadline.

 - Repair credits.
-Specific repairs are negotiated after the inspection, sometimes done before closing, and sometimes credited as cash.
+Specific repairs negotiated after the inspection, sometimes done before closing and sometimes credited as cash.

 Offers with significant requested concessions reduce the effective sale price.
-A $ 425,000 offer with $ 10,000 in seller-paid concessions is functionally a $ 415,000 offer to the seller.
+A 425,000-dollar offer with 10,000 dollars in seller-paid concessions is effectively a 415,000-dollar offer to the seller.
 Evaluate offers based on net rather than sticker price.

 Calculating your net proceeds

-Net proceeds are what is left after all costs are subtracted from the sale price.
+Net proceeds are what remains after all costs are subtracted from the sale price.
 Here is the standard formula, with example numbers for a 425,000 dollar Maricopa sale.

 - Sale price: 425,000 dollars